AdarshSrivatsa98/Calculator-Behaviour/division.md

 And I type in "Fraction or Any number"
 And I press "equals"

-Then: I see the "Quotient" as the result
+Then: I see the "Quotient with fraction" as the result

-## Scenario: Division of multiple numbers
+## Scenario: Division of more than two numbers

 Given:  The calculator is in on state